johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 * **For games originally developed by European studios (mostly UK)**:

-    *  If the game uses **320&times;256** or some other PAL screen mode, and the graphics fills the whole screen---**always use PAL**
+    *  If the game uses **320&times;256** or some other PAL screen mode, and the graphics fill the whole screen---**always use PAL**

-    *  If the graphics only takes up a **320&times;200** or smaller area of the screen, leaving a black bar at the bottom (or at the top and the bottom if they bothered to center the screen), that does not automatically mean that it needs the NTSC-stretch applied to make it look correct; it might very well have been drawn with square pixels in mind still.
+    *  If the graphics only takes up a **320&times;200** or smaller area of the screen, leaving a black bar at the bottom (or at the top and the bottom if they bothered to centre the screen), that does not automatically mean that it needs the NTSC stretch applied to make it look correct; it might very well have been drawn with square pixels in mind still.
 [Perihelion](https://hol.abime.net/1029) is a good example of this: the graphics is 320&times;200, but it _absolutely_ needs square